SnapdragonStudios/adreno-gpu-opengl-es-code-sample-framework/OVERVIEW.md

 ## Geometry Meshes

 The Framework provides runtime data structures for storing geometry meshes, which even includes animation data.
 The data structures are loaded verbatim from a binary mesh file, which was designed for run-time performance and minimal loading effort.
-Specifically, mesh files are comprised to two sections, system memory data structures that need to remain memory resident for the life of the mesh, and buffer initialization data that can be discarded after loading.
+Specifically, mesh files are comprised of two sections: system memory data structures that need to remain memory resident for the life of the mesh, and buffer initialization data that can be discarded after loading.

 Loading a mesh file requires just two memory allocations and two main file reads.
 Afterwards, some "pointer fixup" is required, which involves a simple traversal of the mesh data structures.
 Then, in a separate step, the buffer initialization data is used to create and populate vertex buffer and index buffer objects.
 Finally, a packed resource file can be supplied to the mesh loading code in order to bind actual textures to any references in the mesh.